hlarsen/godot-synty-tools/doc/godot_notes.md

 Please excuse the code, some of it may be... [inelegant](https://frinkiac.com/meme/S03E11/754786.jpg).

+## Approaches

+The below notes are for my initial import > update .import > reimport approach.
+It wasn't great, and after much research and testing I found it much easier to process the files with a combination of:

+- Pre-processing of files via script in this addon (as needed)
+- Generating partial `.import` files _before_ copying to the file system
+- Post Import scripts that run after Godot imports the files

+This approach is less error prone and a lot faster.
+See the `import_generators` and `post_import_scripts` directories for more info.

 ## File Scanning vs Importing

 Scanning refers to the engine _scanning the filesystem_ - it is async, but it does _not_ take a long time.